 All persons serving the University as employees or registered volunteers qualify for coverage.
 Students (other than student employees) and employees of outside agencies are not covered, even though the claimed injury may have occurred at UC San Diego.
 The validity of each claim and coverage is determined in accordance with California Law.

 C. Claim Acceptance

 The Workers’ Compensation Office and Sedgwick CMS will make reasonable efforts to ensure that all claims are quickly reviewed.
 The submission of an “Employee’s Occupational Incident Report” form does not imply that a claim will be automatically accepted.
 If there is a delay in a decision on a claim, other University benefits may be available.
 Contact the Campus Benefits Office for further information.

 1. Any occurrence, which results in injury, illness, exposure or death arising out of or in the course of employment, should be reported to the Workers’ Compensation Office immediately by completing the form available on Blink at “Report a work-related injury, illness or hazardous material exposure.”

 2. When required, the Workers’ Compensation Office will provide a claim form to the injured employee and will be responsible for completing the employer’s section of the form.
 The Workers’ Compensation Office will provide a copy of the injury report to the employee and the employee’s supervisor.

 3. If needed, injured employees should seek medical treatment at a UC San Diego Center for Occupational & Environmental Medicine Clinic, or a UC San Diego Health Systems Emergency Department.
-Information is available on Blink at the webpage.
+Information is available on Blink at the “Report a work-related injury, illness or hazardous material exposure” webpage.

 4. The injured employee should advise the supervisor of a work-related injury and keep the department updated with their current work restrictions.